 You can edit this file in the CWP terminal or Tomcat Manager.

-Due to an unknown error, we were unable to use the Tomcat Manager to quickly make these changes.
+Due to an unknown error, we could not use the Tomcat Manager to make these changes quickly.
 We will cover how to attempt this method on your CWP server and bypass the issue if required.

 - In CWP Tomcat Manager, click on the Configuration tab.